danielgao-1/web-trend/README.md

-This web-trend repo is a project for the DS440W capstone and is developed in a solo team.
-The aim of this project is to provide a simple dashboard to users which displays data scraped from the popular social media website, Reddit.
-The project is developed using the React frameowrk and node framework.
-In this project, there are multiple different components and libraries that bring the demo to life.
-The project can be broken down into two major parts containing the Frontend and Backend.
+This is the official implementation of my work during the DS 440W Capstone project.
+The aim of this project is to provide a simple dashboard utilizing data scraped from Reddit.
+In addition, the CSS styling was aimed to replicate the format from Google Trend.

+The official website is published at: https://web-trend-1.onrender.com/